rifatarefin/xvada/README.md

 ```
 $ pypy eval.py [--no-antlr4] [--memory-safe] [-n PRECISION_SET_SIZE] ORACLE_CMD TEST_DIR LOG_FILE
 ```
-- The Python Earley parser is faster with `pypy`; using `pypy` is recommended for running `eval.py`.
+- The Lark Earley parser is faster with [pypy](https://pypy.org), `pypy` is recommended for running `eval.py`.
 - `PRECISION_SET_SIZE` (optional) is the number of samples to draw from the learned grammar to estimate precision (default: 1000).
 - `TEST_DIR` is a directory of held-out valid programs.
 - The `--no-antlr4` flag prevents generating an ANTLR4 grammar; otherwise an ANTLR4 `.g4` file is produced.
 - The `--memory-safe` option attempts to parse each test program individually with a maximum memory cap so a single large program won't cause the whole run to fail; this is useful on machines with limited memory.

-## Experiments
+## Reproduce Experiments

-To reproduce the experiments, run the `run_experiments.sh` script.
+To reproduce the experiments, run `run_experiments.sh`.
 ```
 bash run_experiments.sh
 ```
 All seeds and black-box parsers are available in the `experiments` folder.
-Make sure to install `python-liquid` if you plan to run experiments for the `liquid` subject.
+Make sure to install `python-liquid` if you plan to run experiments on the `liquid` subject.

+## Practical Utility

+XVada found a DoS vulnerability in [python-liquid](https://github.com/jg-rp/liquid).
+With XVada-inferred grammar, a [Nautilus](https://www.ndss-symposium.org/wp-content/uploads/2019/02/ndss2019_04A-3_Aschermann_paper.pdf) backed fuzzing campaign found 5 more confirmed bugs.
 <!-- ## Acknowledgements